subwaymatch/aws-sls-s3-trigger-test/README.md

 # LambdaGrader Serverless Framework Service

+This project is a serverless implementation of the [LambdaGrader](https://github.com/subwaymatch/lambdagrader) project.

+## Overview

+This project aims to build a Jupyter notebook autograder that runs in a serverless environment.
+A single lambda invocation grades one Jupyter notebook.
+Because AWS supports up to 1,000 concurrent executions by default, grading hundreds of submissions can be done simultaneously.
+The 1,000 concurrent execution limit can also be increased by request.

 ## Usage

 ### Deployment

-In order to deploy the example, you need to run the following command:
+In order to deploy this service, you need to run the following command:

 ```
 $ serverless deploy